wildoctopus/DRLND/p3_collaboration/README.md

 ## Instructions:

-Follow the instructions provided in [Navigation.ipynb](Navigation.ipynb) to get started with training your own agent!
+Follow the instructions provided in [Tennis.ipynb](Navigation.ipynb) to get started with training your own agent!
 For information on how the algorithm works and future improvements that can be done, check [Report.md](Report.md) file.